NexTre-dev/retro-gadgets-docs/docs/api/misc/VideoChip.md

 ## Properties

 ### Mode - `VideoChipMode`
-The buffer mode, which can either be SingleBuffer or DoubleBuffer.
-This is a bit of a doozy.
+The buffer mode, which can either be `SingleBuffer` or `DoubleBuffer`.

 A single buffer allows you to work on a single screen buffer that is always changing as new commands are sent.
 If you were to draw a circle, for example, it would be sent straight to the buffer and get displayed immediately.
 However, with DoubleBuffer, you are dealing with two different video buffers that alternate regularly.
 Every frame, the buffer that you are editing alternates; you could be editing buffer A, while buffer B is being projected to the screens the chip is connected to.
 The next frame, the changes in buffer A would be presented to the screen(s) while any other changes for that frame would be made to buffer B. Generally, this won't make a difference in the way the video is displayed, but if you are experiencing flickering, lag, or stuttering while using SingleBuffer, you should switch to DoubleBuffer.